YukthaGowda25/Experiment-03/README.md

 The necessity for matched components, which is effectively managed through modern IC fabrication techniques that ensure consistent component characteristics.

 ![image](https://github.com/user-attachments/assets/6d16d84f-d1c0-4c50-9ac9-926032796c73)

+The MOS differential pair is an amplifier configuration that consists of two identical, perfectly matched MOSFETs with equal source resistances and shared or matching inputs.
+The output voltage is determined by the difference between the drain voltages (VD) of the two MOSFETs.

+Although a differential pair can also be built using BJTs, this experiment focuses on MOSFETs.
+Since the differential amplifier (diff-amp) serves as the fundamental building block of an operational amplifier (op-amp), understanding its operation is essential for a deeper understanding of op-amps.

 In a real-world application, the current-source symbol would be replaced by a circuit that generates a constant current.
 (For more details, refer to The Basic MOSFET Constant-Current Source.)
 However, to keep our introductory analysis straightforward, we will use an ideal current source in our simulations instead of a practical constant-current circuit.